 Concrete wheel blocks are usually precast and ready to install by the time they are delivered to the site.
-There are heaps of specific tools and procedures required for installing concrete stops, and these can change depending on the surface you are installing them on.
-Whether it’s concrete or gravel and asphalt, you’ll need to clean the surface properly and have the capabilities to move and position them.
+There are heaps of specific tools and procedures required for installing concrete stops, and these can change depending on the surface you are installing them.
+Whether it’s concrete or gravel or asphalt, you’ll need to clean the surface properly and have the capabilities to move and position them.

 For the installation, the concrete slab stopper is positioned in its designated setting, and marks are laid to match the parking stop’s fixings.
 Holes will then be bored into the pavement, and the concrete stop is laid back to its targeted setting.

 Either concrete epoxy, galvanized pins, metal bolts, or metal rebar can be utilized as the fixings, based on the specification of the manufacturer.
 Concrete stops do not shift easily once mounted, which is a significant benefit.

 If you intend to handle the installation yourself, you may find it challenging and time-intensive due to the heavy weight of concrete.
 It’s not just that; they typically need a specialized tool like lifting slings to put them in place.

 First, you will need to estimate the critical distance from the pavement or wall to the stop and consider whether the park is labeled as rear-in or front-in.
 Concrete parking stops installation requires the right tools and equipment.
 You will be needing tools such as fixing pins or screw bolts to fix the stops in place and a drill with the correct masonry bit.

 You will also require some epoxy to add to the holes of the drill if you want to install it on an asphalt or gravel surface.